Try / chDB in Y minutes

 print(res, end="")

-Using a database engine to select the number 42
+Using a database engine to select the number 42 is probably not very exciting, but bear with me.

 SQL dialect